 This title describes the exact item I am selling, it's condition, and a keyword associated with the item that makes the item desirable to buyers.

-Always remember that eBay is your best guide to find good ideas of an attractive title.
-Perform a Google search for "Top eBay Sellers".
+Always remember that eBay is your best guide to find good ideas for an attractive title.
+Perform a Google search for "Top eBay Sellers."
 Pick one of those sellers and view some of their listings.
-This should give you a good idea of what a professional, traffic driving title should look like.
+This should give you a good idea of what a professional, traffic-driving title should look like.
 Also, think of an item that interests you, perform an eBay search for that item and see which one draws your attention the most.
 In other words, put yourself in the buyer's shoes.

 Less is more.